Lisa Montgomery, only woman on federal death row, petitions Trump for clemency

 In a last-ditch effort to stop her execution, lawyers for the only woman on federal death row on Tuesday petitioned President Trump for clemency.

+The petition for Lisa Montgomery was filed roughly minutes before a federal appeals court decided to let its earlier ruling stand, allowing her Jan.
+12 execution to move forward.

-The petition for Lisa Montgomery details the horrific domestic and sexual abuse she endured from infancy to adolescence.
+In the petition, Montgomery’s lawyers detail the horrific domestic and sexual abuse she endured from infancy to adolescence.
 Her lawyers are asking Mr. Trump to reduce her sentence to life in prison.

 Montgomery was born to an abusive alcoholic mother who drank during pregnancy, the petition states.